Cape Range National Park: Overview

 The Cape is the only elevated plateau composed of limestone on the North West Coast.
 The range has plateaus to an elevation of 314 m and forms the backbone of the peninsula which extends as far as North West Cape.

 Yardie Creek, a spectacular gorge where the water is trapped by a sandbar, is located within the park.
+Unlike most waterways in the region, Yardie Creek retains water throughout the year and provides habitat for a variety of wildlife.

 Over 700 caves are located within the park and it is probable that many others remain undiscovered.

 Over 630 species of wildflower are found within the park, that generally bloom toward the end of winter, including the bird flower and the desert sturt pea.

 The area was under pastoral lease beginning in 1876 when J Brockman acquired leases in the area covering North West Cape to run cattle.
 Brockman sold parts of the lease in 1888 to ornithologist Thomas Carter including Yardie Creek and Ningaloo Station.
 Carter was the first settler in the area and established a pastoral station in 1889.
 The area was declared a national park in 1964, the off-shore area, Ningaloo Marine Park, was declared in 1987.

 An abundance of flora and fauna are found within the park.
 Flora species include mangroves, acacia, spinifex, grevillea, verticordia, eucalyptus and minilya lily.
 Fauna found within the park include rock wallabies, red kangaroos, emus, euros, 100 different species of bird and 80 species of reptile.